Who We Are

 Subscribe to our email newsletter

-We investigate and promote sustainable access to plant medicine, healthy food and economic opportunities for local communities by creating an integral agriculture model within our Amazon permaculture center.
+Fusing indigenous wisdom and modern knowledge, we investigate and promote sustainable access to plant medicine, healthy food and economic opportunities for local communities by creating an integral agriculture model within our Amazon permaculture center.
 Situated outside Iquitos, on a 175-hectare parcel of secondary tropical rainforest, our permaculture center has grown since its inception in January 2013.

 Human and Nature Rights

 We are dedicated to advancing environmental and social justice in the Amazon and beyond in these critical times of climate change.
 We stand with indigenous and local organizations in Loreto to resist systems that privilege profit over people.
 We are active in the important nature rights movement that advocates for the recognition of indigenous territorial rights as the best path to protect the most beautiful wilderness on Earth.
 We help amplify voices of the jungle by providing influential multimedia tools and investigation work.
 In the legal arena, we accompany local organizations in support of democratic processes and strategies that advocate for eco-social justice and protect the right to clean water and a healthy life.